Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     - Use `.NET: ASP.NET Core` when prompted for application platform.
     - Choose `TasksTracker.WebPortal.Frontend.Ui\TasksTracker.WebPortal.Fortend.Ui.csproj` when prompted to choose a project file.
     - Choose `Linux` when prompted to choose the operating system.
+    - Use the same **application port** as you used for the backend API.
+This allows us to reuse `$TARGET_PORT` later on.
     - You will be asked if you want to add Docker Compose files.
 Select `No`.
-    - Take a note of the provided **application port** as we will be using later on.
     - `Dockerfile` and `.dockerignore` files are added to the workspace.

+- Open `Dockerfile` and replace `FROM --platform=$BUILDPLATFORM mcr.microsoft.com/dotnet/sdk:7.0 AS build` with `FROM mcr.microsoft.com/dotnet/sdk:7.0 AS build`.

 - Add a new folder named **Tasks** under the **Pages** folder.
 Then add a new folder named **Models** under the **Tasks** folder and create file as shown below.